lammps/lammps/doc/src/fix_electrode_conp.rst

 tolerance. *fix electrode/thermo* currently only supports the *mat_inv* algorithm.

-For *fix electrode/conp*, the keyword *symm* can be set *on* (or *off*) to turn on (or turn off) the constraint requiring total electrode charge to be zero.
+The keyword *symm* can be set *on* (or *off*) to turn on (or turn off) the capacitance matrix constraint that sets total electrode charge to be zero.
+This has slightly different effects for each *fix electrode* variant.
-With *symm off*, the potentials specified are absolute potentials, but the charge configurations satisfying them may add up to an overall non-zero, varying charge for the electrodes (and thus the simulation box).
-With *symm on*, the total charge over all electrode groups is constrained to zero.
+For *fix electrode/conp*, with *symm off*, the potentials specified are absolute potentials, but the charge configurations satisfying them may add up to an overall non-zero, varying charge for the electrodes (and thus the simulation box).
+With *symm on*, the total charge over all electrode groups is constrained to zero, and potential differences rather than absolute potentials are the physically relevant quantities.

-The *symm* keyword is not allowed for *electrode/conq*, for which overall neutrality is explicitly obeyed or violated by the user input, and for *electrode/thermo*, for which overall neutrality is always automatically imposed.
+For *fix electrode/conq*, with *symm off*, overall neutrality is explicitly obeyed or violated by the user input (which is not checked!).
+With *symm on*, overall neutrality is ensured by ignoring the user-input charge for the last listed electrode (instead, its charge will always be minus the total sum of all other electrode charges).
+For *fix electrode/thermo*, overall neutrality is always automatically imposed for any setting of *symm*, but *symm on* allows finite-field mode (*ffield on*, described below) for faster simulations.

 For all three fixes, any potential (or charge for *conq*) can be specified as an equal-style variable prefixed with "v\_".
 For example, the following code will